 Anyone can take part – wherever you are in the North East, whether you’re an enthusiast or expert, whether you can give a little time or lots.
 Taking part is a great way to develop your skills and add an exciting new dimension to your enjoyment of the natural world.

 Our citizen science schemes invite you to get involved with research across the region.
 By observing wildlife, sharing records and inspiring others, you’ll help develop a better understanding of nature across the North East.

 Why should you record wildlife?

 Environmental records underpin wildlife conservation across the UK.
-Explore the difference your records can make in a recent talk by naturalist, Ryan Clark.
+Explore the difference your records can make.

 Recording wildlife at GNR